MobilityData/gbfs/gbfs.md

 `plans[].fare_capping.price` <br/>*(added in v3.1-RC2)* | REQUIRED | Non-Negative Float | The maximum fare threshold for the current timeframe, in the unit specified by `currency`.

 **Example 1:**

-The user does not pay more than the base price for the first 10 km.
-After 10 km the user pays $1 per km.
-After 25 km the user pays $0.50 per km and an additional $3 every 5 km, the extension price, in addition to $0.50 per km.
+This example demonstrates a pricing scheme where the fare is calculated per x minutes and then per minute.
+The user is charged $2 for the first half-hour (base price).
+For the second half-hour, the user is charged $3 more.
+Beyond one hour, the user is charged $0.10 more per min.

 ```json
 {